SSkimmd/ConsoleGame/README.md

 Further optimisation for this could be to check if the buffer already contains a sprite that hasn't changed to prevent needless draw calls.

 # Sprites And Objects
-Each object/sprite on the screen contains an update and draw function called by the level manager.
+Each object/sprite on the screen contains an update and draw function called by the level manager. \
+The sprite also contains a position tuple, this is an x and y position that can be accessed through the SetPositon function.
+This allows the sprite's position to be updated in the buffer to be drawn on the next frame \

 # Enemies
 As a result of not using inheritance, the enemy doesn't inherit from the sprite class, instead, the enemy object contains and controls a sprite object. \